+- i.
 The Panel will interview separately the IO (and co-investigator(s) if the Panel so chooses), the complainant and the respondent.
-The Panel will provide the complainant and respondent with ten days advance notice of the Hearing.
-If reasonably possible, interviews will be conducted on one day, but if such scheduling would require an unreasonably long day, or if such scheduling would unreasonably delay the proceeding, the Hearing may be scheduled over multiple days.
+The Panel will provide the complainant and respondent with ten days (10) advance notice of the Hearing.
+If reasonably possible, interviews will be conducted on one day, but if such scheduling would require an unreasonably long day, or if such scheduling would unreasonably delay the proceeding, the Hearing may be scheduled over multiple days. - ii.
 The Panel may seek additional evidence from the Investigative Team and interview key witnesses on whom the Investigative Team relied in drawing their conclusions, as well as request additional evidence from the IO to clarify the evidentiary record, provided that it can do so without unreasonably delaying the process.
-In the event that a new witness comes forward during the Hearing who was not originally interviewed by the Investigative Team, or new evidence is discovered after the Investigative Team has issued their report, the DHO may allow that witness to be inter-viewed or admit the evidence to the hearing, but only if the DHO judges the new witness or evidence to be relevant to an accurate and fair determination of the outcome.
+In the event that a new witness comes forward during the Hearing who was not originally interviewed by the Investigative Team, or new evidence is discovered after the Investigative Team has issued their report, the DHO may allow that witness to be interviewed or admit the evidence to the hearing, but only if the DHO judges the new witness or evidence to be relevant to an accurate and fair determination of the outcome. - iii.

-- i.
 The Hearing will be held in private.
-The Panel will first conduct inter- views with only the person being interviewed (and in the case of the parties, that person's advisor or outside counsel) present.
-The complainant or respondent (and their advisor or outside counsel, as applicable) will be able to view interviews from separate rooms, upon request, via closed-circuit television or similar video transmission. - ii.
-Subject to the protections set forth in Section D2 above, the Panel has wide latitude when questioning the complainant, the respondent and any wit- nesses in order to determine the accuracy of the report. - iii.
+Only the person being interviewed (and in the case of the parties, that person's advisor or outside counsel) will be present when the Hearing is in session.
+The complainant or respondent (and their advisor or outside counsel, as applicable) will be able to view interviews from separate rooms via closed-circuit television or similar video transmission. - iv.
+Subject to the protections set forth in Section D2 above, the Panel has wide latitude when questioning the complainant, the respondent and any witnesses in order to determine the accuracy of the report. - v.
 The complainant and respondent may propose witnesses and provide specific questions in advance that they believe important to ask of other parties or witnesses.
 The parties' advisors may also interview the other party and witnesses called by the Panel.
-The DHO, in consultation with the Panel, will determine the relevance as well as the appropriateness of witnesses and questions, and may accordingly place restrictions on, include or exclude witnesses or other information. - iv.
-When the Panel is conducting the interview of the complainant and respondent, each may bring an advisor or outside counsel with them to provide advice and support and may be excluded from the interview by the DHO for disruptive behavior. - v.
+The DHO, in consultation with the Panel, will determine the relevance as well as the appropriateness of witnesses and questions, and may accordingly place restrictions on, include or exclude witnesses or other information. - vi.
+When the Panel is conducting the interview of the complainant and respondent, each may bring an advisor or outside counsel with them to provide advice and support.
+The advisor or outside counsel will be permitted to direct relevant questions to the other party or to witnesses.
+The advisor or outside counsel may be excluded from the interview by the DHO for disruptive behavior. - vii.
 The interviews by the Panel will be recorded (audio only).
 No observers will be permitted to make any audio or video recordings. - (c) Hearing Panel Decision

-After the Hearing concludes, the Panel will immediately deliberate in private to decide whether, by a preponderance of the evidence, the respondent has violated the University's Sexual Harassment Policy.
+After the Hearing concludes, the Panel will immediately deliberate in private to decide whether, by a preponderance of the evidence, the respondent has violated the University's Sexual Misconduct Policy.
 Preponderance of the evidence means that the Panel must find that it is more likely than not that the staff member is responsible for a violation of the Policy.
 A finding of responsibility requires a majority vote of the members of the Panel.